1996 United States Senate election in Illinois

 The 1996 United States Senate election in Illinois took place on November 5, 1996.
-Incumbent Democratic U.S. Senator Paul Simon chose to retire rather than seek a third term in office.
+Incumbent Democratic U.S. Senator Paul Simon chose to retire, rather than seek a third term in office.
 In the Democratic primary, U.S. Representative Dick Durbin emerged victorious, while state representative Al Salvi won the Republican primary.
-Though the election was initially anticipated to be close, Durbin ended up defeating Salvi by a comfortable double-digit margin of victory, allowing him to win what would be the first of several terms in the Senate.
+Though the election was initially anticipated to be close, Durbin ended up defeating Salvi by a comfortable double-digit margin of victory, allowing him to win what would be the first of five terms in the Senate.

-Election information
+Background

 The primaries and general elections coincided with those for other federal offices (president and House), as well as those for state offices.

-Turnout

 For the primaries, turnout was 25.85%, with 1,583,406 votes cast.
 For the general election, turnout was 63.79%, with 4,250,722 votes cast.